TIMELINE-Lockdown party allegations facing UK PM Johnson | Politics

 - United Kingdom

-Prime Minister Boris Johnson has apologised for attending a "bring your own booze" gathering at his official residence during Britain's first coronavirus lockdown, and an internal inquiry is being carried out to establish the facts.
-British media have reported that at least nine gatherings took place at Johnson's 10 Downing Street residence or in other government departments between May and December 2020, when COVID-19 rules limited how many people could meet socially.
+Prime Minister Boris Johnson has apologized for attending a "bring your own booze" gathering at his official residence during Britain's first coronavirus lockdown, and an internal inquiry is being carried out to establish the facts.
+British media have reported that at least 11 gatherings took place at Johnson's 10 Downing Street residence or in other government departments between May 2020 and April 2021, when COVID-19 rules limited how many people could meet socially.

 Sue Gray, a senior civil servant, is leading an inquiry.
 She has not said when her findings will be published.
 Below is a timeline of the party reports and what Johnson has said about them: